jtanderson2/aci-cli/README.md

 ---
 ### iPing

-Traditional ping from the switches only work in mgmt tenant/VRF.
+Traditional pings from the switches only work in mgmt tenant/VRF.
 For any other VRF, you need to use iping (assumes valid L3 interface in VRF):

 ```
-iping -V AAA:EXT_VRF 1.1.1.1
+iping -V AAA:PROD_VRF 1.1.1.1

-! add source interface or ip
+! add source ip or interface
-iping -V AAA:EXT_VRF -S 2.2.2.2 1.1.1.1
+iping -V AAA:PROD_VRF -S 2.2.2.2 1.1.1.1
-iping -V AAA:EXT_VRF -S vlan123 1.1.1.1
+iping -V AAA:PROD_VRF -S vlan123 1.1.1.1

 ```